Construction of an informative hierarchical prior for a small sample with the help of historical data and application to electricity load forecasting: Electricity load forecasting

 where \(y_t\) is the load of day \(t\) and where \(\epsilon_1, \ldots, \epsilon_N\) are assumed independent and identically distributed with common distribution \(\loi{N}(0, \sigma^2)\).

 The \(x^{(1)}\) component is meant to account for the average seasonal behaviour of the electricity load, with a truncated Fourier series (whose coefficients are \(z_j^{\cos} \in \R\) and \(z_j^{\sin} \in \R\)) and gaps (parameters \(\omega_j \in \R\)) which represent the average levels of electricity load over predetermined periods given by a partition \(( \Omega_j)_{j\in\{1,\ldots,d_{12}\}}\) of the calendar.
 This partition usually specifies holidays, or the period of time when daylight saving time is in effect i.e. major breaks in the electricity consumption behaviour.
-The left part of Figure \ref{fig:illuconso} shows a typical behaviour over two different periods of time (summer vs. winter).
+The left part of Figure \ref{fig:illuconso} shows the typical behaviour of the electricity load over two different periods of time (summer vs. winter).

 The \(x^{(2)}\) component allows for day-to-day adjustments of the seasonal behaviour \(x^{(1)}\) through shapes (parameters \(\psi_j\)) that depends on the so-called days' types which are given by a second partition \((\Psi_j)_{j\in\{1,\ldots,d_2\}}\) of the calendar.
 This partition usually separates weekdays from weekends, and bank holidays.
 The differences between two different daytypes are visible on the left part of Figure \ref{fig:illuconso} too.
 For obvious identifiability reasons, the vector \(\psi\) is restricted to the positive quadrant of the \(\|\cdot\|_1\)-unit sphere in \(\R^{d_2}\), that we denote